Infomaniak/swift-dependency-injection/README.md

 ## Abstract
 Register factories thanks to the `Factory` type into the resolver.
-Use the property wrapper `@InjectService` to resolve a shared instance.
+Use the property wrapper `@InjectService` to resolve a shared instance from any queue.

-Can be used from the mainthread only, will throw otherwise

 ## Features
 - [x] Pure Swift Type Support
+- [x] Thread safety
 - [x] Injection by name
 - [x] Injection with Arguments
 - [x] Integration tests

 ## Roadmap
-- [ ] Thread safety
 - [ ] Lazy init
 - [ ] Optionals